openbmc/openbmc/upstream-layers/meta-openembedded/meta-gnome/README.md

 Send pull requests to openembedded-devel@lists.openembedded.org with '[meta-gnome]' in the subject'

-When sending single patches, please using something like: git send-email -M -1 --to openembedded-devel@lists.openembedded.org --subject-prefix='meta-gnome][PATCH'
+When sending single patches, please use something like: git send-email -M -1 --to openembedded-devel@lists.openembedded.org --subject-prefix='meta-gnome][PATCH'

-Layer maintainer: Andreas Müller <schnitzeltony@gmail.com>
+Layer maintainer: Khem Raj <raj.khem@gmail.com>